-In software product development, continuous delivery is the successful execution of continuous deployment.
-Whereas continuous deployment aims to reduce the amount of time between writing code and pushing it live, continuous delivery is the process by which these efforts successfully and sustainably reach the end user.
+In software product development, continuous delivery (CD) is the successful execution of continuous deployment.
+Whereas continuous deployment aims to reduce the amount of time between writing code and pushing it live, CD is the process by which these efforts successfully and sustainably reach the end user.
+Applying this concept elsewhere, CD for product managers can offer immense benefits, like increasing opportunity for customer feedback.

 However, in recent years, concepts like DevOps, Continuous Delivery, and Continuous Deployment have emerged as contenders for “the next big thing” in software development.
 While each of them has its roots in agile principles, it’s important to understand the nuances of these new software development approaches–especially in the context of their implications on your role as a product manager.

 Today’s article will get you up to speed on Continuous Delivery.
-We hope to help you understand what continuous delivery means to modern product managers.
+We hope to help you understand what CD means to modern product managers.

 What is Continuous Delivery?

-But, don’t get continuous delivery mixed up with continuous deployment.
-While the two terms are sometimes correlated, they are often confused.
+But, don’t get mixed up with continuous deployment.
+While the two terms are sometimes correlated, they are often confused wi.

 - Continuous delivery is the ability to deploy changes to software frequently and is a prerequisite for practicing continuous deployment.